What is epithelial tissue? Full Information

 Example –

-1- Pancreatic acini cells which are simple cuboidal epithelium.
-These cells form the exocrine part of the pancreas, which secretes pancreatic juice, that is, it is related to the secretory function.
+1- Pancreatic acini cells, which are simple cuboidal epithelium.
+These cells form the exocrine part of the pancreas, which secretes pancreatic juice and is related to the secretory function.

 2- Sweat gland.
 This is also a cuboidal epithelium.

-The follicular cells of the thyroid gland are also cuboidal epithelium, which secretes the hormone thyroxine.
+The thyroid gland’s follicular cells are also cuboidal epithelium, which secretes the hormone thyroxine.

 4- There is a nephron inside our kidney.
 The proximal convoluted tubule (PCT), distal convoluted tubule (DCT), and collecting duct of this nephron are made of cuboidal epithelium.